-Screen printing uses a screen, which is basically like a stencil created from your artwork, and ink is then printed through the stencil on to your t-shirt in layers using special inks.
-Each colour requires a screen to be made, which can make the setup costs quite expensive.
-But the more t-shirts you print, the more this setup cost is spread across them.
+Screen printing uses a screen, which is basically like a stencil created from your artwork.
+Ink is then printed through the stencil on to your t-shirt in layers using special inks.
+Each colour requires a fresh screen to be made, which can make the setup costs quite expensive.
+So the more t-shirts you print, the more this setup cost is spread across them.

 So how do the end results differ?

-Screen printing inks are thicker, and so colours end up looking much better and more vibrant than DTG, because the don’t blend with the t-shirt colour as they can do with DTG.
+Screen printing inks are thicker, and so colours end up looking better and more vibrant than DTG, because the don’t blend with the t-shirt colour as they can do with DTG.
 Also, it doesn’t matter if your t-shirt is a dark colour, the colour will always be true to your original design.
 With DTG, colours can be muted and the definition isn’t as sharp, especially on dark garments.

-If DTG isn’t so good, why use it at all?
+If DTG isn’t as good as screenprinting, why use it at all?

 DTG does have some advantages over screen printing.
 The main one is the lack of setup costs.
 That means you can print low numbers of t-shirts – even one-offs – in full colour.
-The flipside of that is you’re never going to get the economies of scale of printing hundreds or thousands of screen printed t-shirts (head to our calculator to see just how great value it can be!), because each DTG shirt requires someone to be present to change the garment, and set up the print, affecting the cost.
+The flipside of that is you’re never going to get the economies of scale of printing hundreds or thousands that you do with screen printed t-shirts (head to our calculator to see just how great value it can be!), because each DTG shirt requires someone to be present to change the garment, and set up the print, affecting the cost.
 When screen printing you pay for one setup cost, and then much of it is automated from there.